 The results summarized in the Table 1 and Table 2 indicate that deposition velocities approaching or exceeding 1.0 cm/s are found in forest stand.
-As expected the deposition velocities estimated from the leaf conductance measurements are generally somewhat higher than those measure for entire forests.
+As expected the deposition velocities estimated from the leaf conductance measurements are generally somewhat higher than those measured for entire forests.

-2.1.2 Calculation of Deposition Velocity in an SRS Pine Plantation that stand (Murphy 1985, equation 14).
+2.1.2 Calculation of Deposition Velocity in an SRS Pine Plantation